 The accompanying condensed consolidated financial statements have been prepared in accordance with GAAP for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all the information and footnotes required by GAAP for complete consolidated financial statements.
 In the opinion of management, the condensed consolidated financial statements include all adjustments (consisting of normal recurring adjustments) necessary in order to make the condensed consolidated financial statements not misleading.
-Operating results for the nine-month period ended September 30, 2023 are not necessarily indicative of the results that may be expected for the year ending December 31, 2023.
-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto for the year ended December 31, 2022 included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "Form 10-K").
+Operating results for the ~~nine-month~~ three-month period ended ~~September 30, 2023~~ March 31, 2024 are not necessarily indicative of the results that may be expected for the year ending ~~December 31, 2023~~ December 31, 2024.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto for the year ended ~~December 31, 2022~~ December 31, 2023 included in the Company's Annual Report on Form 10-K for the fiscal year ended ~~December 31, 2022~~ December 31, 2023 (the "Form 10-K").